JGois1/Ilha_Primeira_J/README.md

 📱 AMIP Census App – Ilha Primeira

-A native Android application developed in Kotlin designed to support the census process of the Associação de Moradores da Ilha Primeira (AMIP), located in Barra da Tijuca, Rio de Janeiro, Brazil.
+A native Android application developed in Kotlin designed to support the census process of the Associação de Moradores da Ilha Primeira (AMIP), located in Barra da Tijuca, Rio de Janeiro – Brazil.

-The application aims to digitalize and streamline the collection of demographic, socioeconomic, and infrastructure data from residents, replacing manual data collection with a structured and efficient mobile solution.
+The application aims to digitalize and streamline the collection of demographic, socioeconomic, and infrastructure data from residents, replacing manual surveys with a structured and efficient mobile solution.

 👥 Team
 João Gois